Altria strides into vape market with $13B stake in Juul

 Juul said Thursday that it recently began to take actions intended to prevent underage vaping.
 The company shut down its Facebook and Instagram accounts last month and halted in-store sales of flavored pods, which were viewed by many critics as a direct play for younger users.

-Juul also said that it’s also enhancing age-verification for its online sales and developing further technology solutions.
+Juul also said that it’s also enhancing age-verification for its online sales.

-Juul Labs Inc., based in San Francisco, said it had initially hesitated to accept the investment.
+Juul Labs Inc., based in San Francisco, said it had initially hesitated to accept the investment from Altria.

 “But over the course of the last several months we were convinced by actions, not words, that in fact this partnership could help accelerate our success switching adult smokers,” Juul said.

-Under the agreement, Altria only entry into the e-cigarette market will be through Juul for at least six years.
+Under the agreement, Altria’s only entry into the e-cigarette market will be through Juul for at least six years.

-Altria’s investment comes about two weeks after the company stepped into the cannabis market an investment of around $2 billion in Cronos Group, the Canadian medical and recreational marijuana provider.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.